Jacarte/autocheck-latex-boilerplate/README.md

 # autocheck-latex-boilerplate

 [textidot](https://github.com/sylvainhalle/textidote) verifies spelling, grammar, style, and run other sanity checks directly from a LaTeX file.
-This boilerplate repository executes textidot to the main.text file in a GitHub Action, generating issues with the found warnings.
+This boilerplate repository executes textidot in the main.tex file in a GitHub Action, generating issues with the found warnings.